Patient, heal thyself

 As I’ve monkeyed with genetic tests, friends have reminded me that patients generally know a lot less than their doctors.
 (Yes, an eyebrow sometimes has been arched in my direction.)
 Overwhelmed by complexity and without years of rigorous training, patients are prone to grabbing at simple-sounding fixes.
 Avoid vaccines!
 Stop eating gluten!
 Gimme some Adderall!
 When seeking information, consumers increasingly rely on homophily rather than expertise — a simple article from Goop, Gwyneth Paltrow’s lifestyle website, may trump a nuanced article in the New England Journal of Medicine.

 Doctors are swamped with nervous inquiries from people who don’t know a base pair from a tuba duet.
-“Physicians often get angry or irritated when patients seek and retrieve [genetic] information on their own,” noted memo to doctors prepared by the American College of Preventative Medicine.
+“Physicians often get angry or irritated when patients seek and retrieve [genetic] information on their own,” noted a memo to doctors prepared by the American College of Preventive Medicine.

-A New Yorker cartoon provides an allegorical snapshot of a typical 21st-century culture clash between highly trained experts (whether pilots, doctors, scientists or journalists) and their pushy, ignorant, know-it-all, Internet-empowered fellow citizens.
+A New Yorker cartoon provides an allegorical snapshot of an archetypal 21st-century culture clash between highly trained experts (whether pilots, doctors, scientists or journalists) and their pushy, ignorant, know-it-all, Internet-empowered fellow citizens.

 Yes, but… in fact, the cartoon’s premise is obsolete.

-In the near future, technological advances will make it conceivable for a passenger to pilot a jumbo jet, gate to gate.
+In the near future, technological advances will make it conceivable for an untrained passenger to pilot a jumbo jet, gate to gate.
 (Trump’s claim that only an Einstein can fly today’s jets notwithstanding!)
-And if the pricetag of a Boeing 787 Dreamliner were to drop 99.995% and if home garages got 50 times bigger, some intrepid consumers might start piloting their own planes.
-They’d fly more often and go places that commercial airlines currently don’t serve.
+And if the price tag of a Boeing 787 Dreamliner were to drop 99.995% and if home garages got 50 times bigger, some intrepid untrained consumers might start piloting their own planes.
+They’d fly more often.
+They’d go places that commercial airlines currently don’t serve.
+And they’d fly in weather far more complex than even the best pilot might brave today.